This briefing paper looks at women’s participation in the UK labour market and in business.Jump to full report >>

-70.0% of women aged 16-64 were in employment in October-December 2016, the highest proportion since comparable records began in 1971.
-This compares to a male employment rate of 79.3%.
+15.3 million women in the UK aged 16 and over were in employment in October-December 2018.
+The female employment rate was 71.4%, which is the highest it has been since comparable records began in 1971.
+The male employment rate was 80.3%.